Come For a Visit

 Does St. Jude have a before and after care program?

 Yes, St. Jude provides before school care starting at 6:30 am each morning.
 The after-school care program is open until 6:00 pm each evening.

 Do students attend Mass weekly?

-Yes, St. Jude students attend Mass each week at 12:05 on Wednesday as well as all Holy Days of Obligation that fall during the school week.
+Yes, St. Jude students attend Mass each week as well as all Holy Days of Obligation that fall during the school week.
 Students are also given frequent opportunities to visit the Adoration Chapel, receive the Sacrament of Reconciliation and pray together as a community.